 Kodak, due to their 2012 bankruptcy filing, successfully petitioned the court on February 15, 2012 to void its 20 year $75 million "naming rights deal" that had called the venue the Kodak Theatre.
 It was a deal that began in 2000.

 It became the Dolby Theatre later in 2012.
+Their 20-year naming rights deal runs through 2032.
 It's had lots of tech upgrades in recent years including sound work since the involvement of Dolby Labs.
 It's used as a showcase for the company's products including the ATMOS multichannel surround format.

-In 2012 the Academy of Motion Picture Arts and Sciences announced a new rental deal for the organization to use the venue for the Oscar ceremonies for an additional 20 years, through 2033.
+In 2012 the Academy of Motion Picture Arts and Sciences announced a new rental deal for the organization to use the venue for the Oscar ceremonies through 2028.
 The initial agreement was set to expire after the 2013 telecast.

 The theatre was, for a while, the home for the Cirque du Soleil spectacular "Iris" devoted to the history of film.
 The Cirque show, which up sucked many millions in production cost (including a reported $30 million in renovations to the theatre), was supposed to be a permanent tourist attraction for the center.
 It closed with big losses in early 2013.
 The L.A.
 Times had a story about the closure.